AnyLog-co/documentation/deployments/Kubernetes/volumes.md

 As long as the volume package is still running data would be persistent.

+## Accessing Volumes

+Unlike _Docker_, Kubernetes volumes cannot be accessed via Shell interface; thus an AnyLog instance **must** be running and associated with the volume(s) in order to access them.

 ## Other
 * [Kubernetes Volume Support](https://kubernetes.io/docs/concepts/storage/volumes/)
 * The _Docker_ deployment also persists `scripts` directory, which is where the deployment scripts are.
 However, when